MtnBiker/historical-streets-la/README.md

 This one does appear to be well-supported, both in RoR and in general.

 leaflet-draw in place via gem which seems to be kept up to date.
 Drawing now working.
 Next get the result to Postgres

+See git for progress.
+Drawing works and results to Postgres